Ai Accountant

 • Probable match: High similarity but one field differs, for example slight invoice number variation.
 It needs a quick human confirmation.

 • Missing in books: Present in 2B but not recorded in your purchase register.
-Needs investigation.
+Needs investigation, possibly an unrecorded vendor bill or ledger entry.

 Step 4: ITC Impact Classification

-The system flags which exceptions directly affect your ITC eligibility for the current period, so your team knows exactly what needs resolution before filing GSTR-3B and what can wait.
+The system flags which exceptions directly affect your ITC eligibility for the current period.
+Your team knows exactly what needs resolution before filing GSTR-3B and what can wait.

 Step 5: Audit Trail